EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 Liquid Ajax Cart ajaxifies product forms once it is loaded.

-When a user submits a product form, Liquid Ajax Cart sends an Ajax "add to cart" request and blocks the form until the request is finished to prevent double submissions.
+When a user submits a product form, Liquid Ajax Cart sends an AJAX "add to cart" request and blocks the form until the request is finished to prevent double submissions.
 Once the request is sent, Liquid Ajax Cart adds `js-ajax-cart-form-in-progress` CSS class to the form and `js-ajax-cart-button-in-progress` CSS class to the submit button of the form.
 The classes get removed after the request is finished.

 Show a loading indicator and make the button visually disabled if the classes are attached to your product form.

 ### data-ajax-cart-form-error
-Add a container with `data-ajax-cart-form-error` attribute within a product form and Liquid Ajax Cart will put error messages of Ajax requests in it, if happen:
+Add a container with `data-ajax-cart-form-error` attribute within a product form and Liquid Ajax Cart will put error messages of AJAX requests in it, if happen:
 ```liquid
 {% form 'product', product %}